Fredricho/Yoga-Online/README.md

   * The site is tested with Google Chrome Lighthouse, the results is shown on the image below:
   <img src="readimages/lighthouse.png" style="height:auto; width:40rem;">

+   * This is the results after I compressed the Images and video, which gave me a better result.